 - Complete the annual Professional Integrity Contract to be able to view resources on connectSC

-- Attend Investigate Industries & Internships (i3) to help understand potential industries and career paths
+- Attend Investigate Industries & Internships (i3) to help explore potential industries and career paths

-During sophomore year, students should explore their interests and test their perceptions of career fields.
-By sophomore year, students typically declare a major and should feel comfortable with their choice and potential job opportunities.
-Students have mastered the skill of research while completing class projects and will be able to use these research skills to manage “project me.”
+During their second year, students should explore their interests and test their perceptions of career fields.
+By sophomore year, students should start to should feel more comfortable with their program of study.
+Students should begin mastering the skill of research while completing class projects and will use these research skills to manage “project me.”

 Goals for the second year: